riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 the argument list with the address, as are C++ aggregates with nontrivial copy constructors, destructors, or vtables.

+Empty structs or union arguments or return values are ignored by C compilers which support them as a non-standard extension.
+This is not the case for C++, which requires them to be sized types.

 Arguments passed by reference may be modified by the callee.

 Floating-point reals are passed the same way as integers of the same size, and